holographicSol/communicator/README.md

 1. create and share a key with ONE contact.

-2. add name + ip + port + key to adress book
+2. add name + ip + port + key to adress book (for you name is name of contact and for contact name is name of you! but same key)

-3. now your contact can receive a message from you from any IP address and be identified as your contact and the message data more secure.